pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 Make sure that the version numbers are equal to whats above or newer.

 !!! danger "Additional Step for Windows:"
     Getting things to run from the command line for us is a bit harder.
-You will need local administration rights for your computer, but you should have these on your personal computers or ones owned by the Department.
+You will need local administration rights for your computer, but you should have these on your personal computers or those owned by the Department.

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

-    Choose “Edit” and append (i.e., do not overwrite the previous value):
+    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose “Edit” and append the following (i.e., do not overwrite the previous value) modifying the following string, with your relevant username *should* work:

-            ;C:\Path\to\program.exe
+            ;C:\Users\yourusername\AppData\Local\atom\bin

     to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.

     Click on OK as often as needed.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, with your relevant username *should* work:

-            ;C:\Users\yourusername\AppData\Local\atom\bin

     Close your current terminal session, open a new one, and again try `atom --version` + `Return` and you should get a similar output to above.